LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 * This can be used by those who don't own a Mac but want to Loop
 * The GitHub build method can be used even if you do use a Mac - the two methods do not interfere with each other

-TestFlight is the only method available for installation to a phone when using the GitHub build method, but can also be used with the Mac/Xcode build method.
+TestFlight is the only method available for installation to a phone when using the GitHub build method, but can also be used with the Mac-Xcode build method.

 ## Pros and Cons